Sonified/Plotbot/README.md

 ### Prerequisites

-1. **Install Homebrew Package Manager:**
+1. **Install Command Line Tools for Xcode:**

-    First, we'll install Homebrew, which makes installing other tools much easier.
-Open a new terminal window (cmd+space and type "terminal") and run:
+    Command Line Tools are required for Git, Homebrew, and other development utilities.
+To install, open Terminal (cmd+space and type "terminal") and run:
     ```bash
+    xcode-select --install
+    ```
+    A popup will appear asking if you want to install the developer tools.
+Click "Install" and follow the prompts.
+This installation typically takes 5-10 minutes.

+    If you skip this step, you might see this error when trying to use Git or Homebrew:
+    ```
+    xcrun: error: invalid active developer path (/Library/Developer/CommandLineTools), missing xcrun at: /Library/Developer/CommandLineTools/usr/bin/xcrun
+    ```

+2. **Install Homebrew Package Manager:**

+    After Command Line Tools are installed, install Homebrew, which makes installing other tools much easier:
+    ```bash
     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
     ```

-2. **Install Miniconda:**
+3. **Install Miniconda:**

     Plotbot uses Python and requires Miniconda to manage its dependencies.
 Install it with:
     ```bash